yzanhua/TwitterCovidAnalysis/tweet-keys/README.md

 # Keys and Tokens
 This folder saves the keys and tokens

-This folder is not synced with the github repo (except this README file) so one safely save keys and tokens here.
+~~This folder is not synced with the github repo (except this README file) so one safely save keys and tokens here.~~ Currently this folder is synced so that both teammates can work on the project.

 Your complete directories for this folder should look like